Who We Are

 Year III – Fall (4 Credits)

-In HSL 892 Dissertation Seminar students preparing their dissertation proposal enroll in this course.
-Students will develop a research proposal based upon a topic of the student's choice.
-Students will describe a problem area, develop a rationale for a study through the literature review, develop and explore a research hypothesis, come up with appropriate research methodology and data analysis.
-Students will share their progress on the development of their dissertation proposal and are required to make three presentations at different stages of their proposals (research question and rationale, literature review, research design and pilot data).
-The course can be repeated until the research proposal is approved by the student's dissertation committee.
+The Dissertation Seminar is for students preparing their dissertation proposal.
+Students will describe a problem area and explore research hypotheses (Chapter 1), develop a rationale for a study through the literature review (Chapter 2), and come up with appropriate research methodology and data analysis (Chapter 3).
+Students will share their progress on the development of their dissertation proposal and give feedback to their peers.
+The course can be repeated up to three times until the research proposal is approved by the student's dissertation committee.

 Practicum students in HSL 896 assume a major role in teaching a graduate course in the Department of Hearing, Speech, and Language Sciences.
 The goal of this practicum is to develop the PhD student's ability to plan, teach, and evaluate the effectiveness of a graduate level course in a content area in which the student has expertise.
 Students earn 2-3 credits for the practicum, depending on the level of involvement in designing and/or teaching the course.